martinandert/react-translate-component/README.md

 # React Translate Component

 Translate is a component for [React][1] that utilizes the [Counterpart module][2] and the [Interpolate component][3] to provide multi-lingual/localized text content.
-It enables switching locales without a page reload.
+It allows switching locales without a page reload.

 ## Installation